Master of Science

 Must include one course from each of the following areas:

 - Applied Computer Science

-Please see the guidelines for the master of science degree for course details.
+Please see guidelines for the Master of Science degree for course details.
 Students must receive a grade of "B" or better for each course used to satisfy the above requirements.

-The Graduate School requires all Graduate Students to file a Program of Study.
-This a formal list of courses the student intends to take to fulfill the degree requirements.
+The Graduate School requires all graduate students to file a program of study — a formal list of courses the student intends to take to fulfill the degree requirements.

-Electronic Form Submission - All forms must be submitted electronically using the link to the left and must include department advisor, Sheryl Cornell (email@example.com), as the Program Advisor.
+Electronic form submission – All forms must be submitted electronically using the link to the left and must include department advisor, Sheryl Cornell (firstname.lastname@example.org), as the program advisor.
 The PDF forms listed below are working copies for the students to use as a guide.
 The electronic form submission has a time limit.
-Therefore, a student must be prepared with the necessary information before they start.
+Therefore, students must be prepared with the necessary information before they start.